amin-raz/amin-raz/README.md

-## Hi there 👋
+# Welcome to my profile 👋

-🔭 I’m currently working on my Roblox game and other fun projects 🌱 I’m currently learning about web languages like React
+🔭 I’m currently working on my Roblox game and other fun side projects

+🌱 I’m also learning web languages and different software

+📫 How to reach me: https://linkedin.com/in/amin-raz
 <!--

 Here are some ideas to get you started: